Share this Post

 It’s also important to remember that in between stride repeats, you’ll have a short recovery period.
 This recovery period exists for a reason, and should be done consciously and with respect in order to do the next stride with power and precision.

-In the following photos and videos, you’ll see a demonstration of how to correctly run a stride.
+In the following photos and videos, you’ll see a demonstration of how to run a stride correctly.

 And since it always helps to know the “why” behind an instruction, we’ll leave you with a few important points about the benefits of doing strides.

-• A stride takes you to a place of high intensity for a limited period of time.
-This helps us to improve our form and efficiency when it comes to running for longer periods of time at lower intensities.
-Plus, it helps us accelerate more efficiently when it’s time to do so in our workouts or races.
+• Stride takes you to a place of high intensity for a limited period of time.
+This helps us improve our form and efficiency when running for longer periods of time at lower intensities.
+Plus, a Stride helps us accelerate more efficiently when it’s time to do so in our workouts or races.

-• Strides are important before a race or intense training
+• Are important before a race or intense training.

-• Essentially, strides help to “wake up” our legs—and the rest of our body, too.
+• Essentially, strides help “wake up” our legs and the rest of our body.
 It gives our system the signal that something intense is coming.
-Strides help our body and brain to get ready for what’s coming, and to be able to access our fastest, sharpest selves.
+Strides help our body and brain to get ready for what’s coming and to be able to access our fastest, sharpest selves.

-• Doing strides regularly helps us to maintain our level of fitness for a longer period of time without having to do huge numbers of “intense” workouts in a training block.
-They complement our aerobic capacity, our muscle power and, best of all, send signals to our heart that teach it to pump more blood to our muscles during intense running moments.
+• Regular strides help us maintain our fitness level for longer without having to do huge “intense” workouts in a training block.
+They complement our aerobic capacity and muscle power and send signals to our heart that teach it to pump more blood to our muscles during intense running moments.

-• All of this great stuff comes from one simple thing: the act of accelerating quickly and for a short period of time.
-These benefits also translate into maintaining our fitness level while minimizing risk of injury.
+• All of this great stuff comes from one simple thing: accelerating quickly and for a short period of time.
+These benefits also translate into maintaining our fitness level while minimizing the risk of injury.

 • Doing regular strides helps us stay in shape.